superpikar/fuse-webview-app/README.md

 - [WIP] Check app newest version

 ## Known bugs
-- in the fuse preview app, if share to social media, always opens a web page instead of installed native app
+- if share to social media, always opens a web page instead of installed native app
 - error on preview on android
 - error on export to android